opencadc/caom2/icewind/README.md

 `icewind` normally runs forever; the _exitWhenComplete_ flag (optional) can be set to `true` to cause the process to exit after syncing each collection once.

-### cadcproxy.pem
+### cadcproxy.pem (optional)
-Optional certificate in /config is used to authenticate to the _repoService_ if challenged for a client certificate.
-If cadcproxy.pem is not present, queries to the repository service are made anonymously.
+This client certificate can be provided in /config directory.
+If present, it is used to authenticate to the _repoService_ if the service requests a client certificate.
+If the certificate is not present or the service does not request it, queries to the repository service are made anonymously.

 ## building it
 ```